choleraehyq/huasio/README.md

 # huio
 A toy asychronized-io and non-blocking io library.

-It can successfully run on Ubuntu14.10 compiled by g++4.9.1.
+The asychronized part can successfully run on Ubuntu14.10 compiled by g++4.9.1  and the non-blocking part is not very reliable now.

-This library is based on epoll and threadpool.
+The asychronized part of this library is based on epoll and threadpool.
 The multi-thread part is implemented by C++11.

-Because of epoll, this library isn't support file operation.
+Because of epoll, the asychronized part isn't support file operation.

 ##API: